| | | |

 Ingredient Notes

 It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
-However, these substitutes are the best options if you are looking to change the original recipe.
+However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions

-Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.
+Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom to see the PRINTABLE recipe card with ingredient measurements and complete instructions.

-👩🍳 How To make Pesto Mayo
+How To Make Pesto Mayo

 Process shots one through four of how to make homemade pesto mayonnaise.

-🗣 Expert Tips
+Expert Tips

 2. Use a room-temperature egg.
 It will be more “relaxed” than a cold egg from the fridge.